MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-764-Enforcement-Protective-Measures/section-764.8.md

 ##### § 764.8 Voluntary self-disclosures for boycott violations. #####

-This section sets forth procedures for disclosing violations of part 760 of the EAR - Restrictive Trade Practices or Boycotts and violations of part 762 - Recordkeeping - with respect to records related to part 760.
+This section sets forth procedures for disclosing violations of part 760 of the EAR—Restrictive Trade Practices or Boycotts and violations of part 762—Recordkeeping—with respect to records related to part 760.
 In this section, these provisions are referred to collectively as the “antiboycott provisions.”
 This section also describes BIS's policy regarding such disclosures.

 (a) *General policy.* BIS strongly encourages disclosure to the Office of Antiboycott Compliance (OAC) if you believe that you may have violated the antiboycott provisions.
 Voluntary self-disclosures are a mitigating factor with respect to any enforcement action that OAC might take.